dockstore/dockstore-documentation/docs/advanced-topics/docker-alternatives.rst

 `rootless Docker <https://engineering.docker.com/2019/02/experimenting-with-rootless-docker/>`_,
 and `udocker <https://indigo-dc.gitbook.io/udocker/>`_.
 While Dockstore uses Docker by default, if necessary it may be possible to run your workflows with one of these alternatives.
-Because the call to Docker or an alternative is made by the workflow runner, usually cwltoool or Cromwell, and not Dockstore directly, the difficulty of configuring a Docker alternative depends on the workflow type.
+Because the call to Docker or an alternative is made by the workflow runner, usually cwltool or Cromwell, and not Dockstore directly, the difficulty of configuring a Docker alternative depends on the workflow type.
 Some Dockstore entries will run seamlessly without Docker, and some may be entirely incompatible in a rootless environment.